cran-task-views/Agriculture/README.md

 **New contributors welcomed!**

 This is intended to be a curated collection of R packages and other R resources that serve agricultural research.
 The Task View highlights packages that provide features for the following categories:

-* General Agriculture
-* Soil Science
+* Agricultural Economiics
-* Agronomic Trials
+* Agronomic Trials (design and analysis)
+* Animal Science
-* Breeding and Genetics
+* Breeding and Quantitative Genetics
+* Crop Modelling/Crop Growth Models
 * Entomology
+* Food Science
+* General Agriculture (agriculture-specific analysis, ag data sets and interfaces to ag databases)
 * Plant Pathology
+* Rural Sociology
+* Soil Science
 * Weed Science
-* Animal Science
-* Food Science
-* Rural Sociology

 Suggestions are welcome!
 If you think there should be another category or if you know of a package that fits into one of these categories, but is missing from the Task View, please open an [Issue][new-issue] to discuss.
 Also, see the **[contributing](.github/CONTRIBUTING.md)** instructions for more details.